5310/discord-bot-castform/README.md

 ## Install

 This is a Node.js project.
-It also makes of of a lot of ES2015+ so use at least Node 10.x I myself will always be on the latest unstable.
+It also makes of of a lot of ES2015+ so use at least Node 14 which should be LTS by now.
+I myself will always be on the latest unstable.

 As per usual, switch to the repository and run: `$ npm init`